arc53/DocsGPT/README.md

 ```

 5. Run the app using `flask --app application/app.py run --host=0.0.0.0 --port=7091`.
-6. Start worker with `celery -A application.app.celery worker -l INFO`.
+6. Start the worker with `celery -A application.app.celery worker -l INFO`.

 ### Start Frontend

 > [!Note]
-> Make sure you have Node version 16 or higher.
+> Make sure you have installed Node version 16 or higher.

 1. Navigate to the [/frontend](https://github.com/arc53/DocsGPT/tree/main/frontend) folder.
 2. Install the required packages `husky` and `vite` (ignore if already installed).